The SpotOn Quantum PAR Meter Displays PAR in umols/ms.

 PAR is the spectrum that plants absorb or perceive.
 The higher the PAR the more intense the light source is for the plants.

 These sensors display PAR in PPFD or photosynthetic photon flux density.
-When you hear that someone grows 1000 umols/ms this means their PAR level is 1000 PPFD.
+When you hear that someone grows at 1000 umols/ms this means their PAR level is 1000 PPFD.

 An additional consideration in lighting layout for grow is what is called crossover.
 This is the area between two light sources where the light from each source crosses over.
 These are the photons that shoot at an angle and are still beneficial to the plants.
 Crossover is an important consideration and can significantly improve PPFD levels.
-Lighting layout that consider the distance between fixtures based on the amount of PPFD each light can produce allows light loss to be recaptured creating less wasted photons and more beneficial light for your plants.
+Lighting layout that considers the distance between fixtures based on the amount of PPFD each light can produce allows light loss to be recaptured creating less wasted photons and more beneficial light for your plants.

 As always, any questions you have about this or any other blog you see here, please contact us at firstname.lastname@example.org and we are happy to help you!